 "There's a train that goes directly to King's Cross.
-I thought that you could take that," said Cris around a mouthful of eggs.
+I thought you could take that," Cris said around a mouthful of eggs.

 "With an owl in tow?"
 Severus asked bemusedly trying to imagine what the ticket agent would have to say about that.

 "Surely some kids from your school must take the train to King's Cross?"
 Cris pointed out.